The challenges – and opportunities – of space engineering in the 2020s and beyond

 This vertical integration also enables tight control on both quality and efficiency, ensuring that nothing is there that shouldn’t be – which speaks to the size and weight point – and that everything that is there gives the best possible performance, which addresses the power and efficiency angle.

-Q. What would be your advice to manufacturing partners and OEMs looking to supply the space industry to meet its next generation of challenges?
+Q: What would be your advice to manufacturing partners and OEMs looking to supply the space industry to meet its next generation of challenges?

-For me, it’s about making sure they choose a solid engineering partner with proven space expertise and heritage, because space engineering has plenty of pitfalls that lay in wait for the inexperienced.
+MW: For me, it’s about making sure they choose a solid engineering partner with proven space expertise and heritage, because space engineering has plenty of pitfalls that lay in wait for the inexperienced.

 As I said before, we’re on the cusp of a massive satellite communications revolution with LEO, and the demand it generates will require volume production of exceptionally exacting fiber optic components, at great speed, and at maximum cost-effectiveness.
 To pull that off, you need experts across the piece, rigor at every stage, and a supply chain under one roof.